About KAIBA

 The same agent, rebuilt so any venue can hire one.

 KAIBA is that booking manager, productized.
-Paste your website, and it builds your venue's brain: your spaces, your pricing, your rules.
-It answers website chats, Instagram DMs, and texts in seconds, qualifies every lead, and books tours onto your real Google Calendar.
-You build her yourself in about 15 minutes, talk to her before you pay anything, and it costs $199 a month, on the website, where pricing belongs.
+Paste your website, and she builds your venue's brain: your spaces, your pricing, your rules.
+She answers website chats, Instagram DMs, and texts in seconds, qualifies every lead, and books tours onto your real Google Calendar.
+You build her yourself in about 15 minutes, talk to her before you pay anything, and she costs $199 a month, on the website, where pricing belongs.

 No demo call.
 No sales team.
 The live agent on our homepage is 1712's real front desk, and the receipts section is pulled from its actual logs.
 That's the whole pitch: we use the thing we sell, every night.